mighty-gerbils/gerbil/doc/reference/test.md

 (checkf equality-predicate expr value)
 ```

-Evaulates expr and asserts that the the value is as expected, using the equality-predicate.
+Evaluates expr and asserts that the the value is as expected, using the equality-predicate.

 ### check-eq?
 ```scheme